Victorville, CA Solar Panels

 Learn MoreFrequently Asked Questions

-Victorville residents served by Southern California Edison (SCE) operate under California’s Net Billing program (NEM 3.0).
-This system credits you for excess solar energy sent to the grid based on hourly avoided cost rates, which vary throughout the day and are typically lower than retail electricity rates.
+Victorville is served by Southern California Edison (SCE), which operates under California’s Net Billing Tariff (NEM 3.0) — not traditional net metering.
+Under NEM 3.0, excess solar energy exported to the grid earns credits based on time-varying wholesale rates, which are lower than the retail rate offered under the older NEM 2.0 program.